 Career and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) reported that secretaries, including front desk coordinators and aside from those working in legal or medical offices or as executive secretaries, could expect a 12% increase in jobs from 2012-2022 (www.bls.gov), which is as fast as the average job growth for all occupations during that same time frame.
-The agency also reported that the mean annual salary for jobs in this category was $34,500 in 2014.
+The U.S. Bureau of Labor Statistics (BLS) reported that secretaries, including front desk coordinators and aside from those working in legal or medical offices or as executive secretaries, could expect a 3% increase in jobs from 2014-2024 (www.bls.gov), which is slower than average job growth for all occupations during that same time frame.
+The agency also reported that the mean annual salary for jobs in this category was $35,200 in 2015.

 Some employers will hire a front desk coordinator without a college degree, provided he or she possesses a high school diploma or GED and the requisite skills.
 However, there are several degree programs based on administrative or office management that can greatly increase the chances of being hired as a front desk coordinator.